top of page

 by Eduardo Galeano

-Fleas dream of buying a dog and the nobodies dream of getting out of poverty, that some magical day good luck will suddenly rain down, good luck will rain in buckets; but good luck didn't not rain yesterday, nor today, nor tomorrow, nor ever, nor does good luck fall from the sky in a drizzle, no matter how much the nobodie calls for it and even if their left hand itches, or they start the day on their right foot, or start the year by changing brooms.
+Fleas dream of buying a dog and the nobodies dream of getting out of poverty, that some magical day good luck will suddenly rain down, good luck will rain in buckets; but good luck didn't not rain yesterday, nor today, nor tomorrow, nor ever, nor does good luck fall from the sky in a drizzle, no matter how much the nobodies call for it and even if their left hand itches, or they start the day on their right foot, or start the year by changing brooms.

 The nobodies: no one's children, the owners of nothing.
 The nobodies: the no ones, the ignored, running the gauntlet, dying life, screwed, double-screwed.